Year 2018 StoriesYear 2018 Year 2017 Year 2015 Animal Robots Stone

 "Tonight, your stain will be purged from the tapestry of the world."

-"You will be the cleansing sacrifice," Dolph slurred, his voice rough, slobbery, drooling over fangs sparkling in the flickering moonlight.
+"You will be the cleansing sacrifice, conscious of its offering until we permit your mind to leave your body.
+They say the pain is like an orgasm that never stops," Dolph slurred, his voice rough, slobbery, drooling over fangs sparkling in the flickering moonlight.
 His sharp claws slashed Liam's chest, leaving bleeding trails.
 Liam screamed and begged them to stop.
 At this point, begging was useless.
 A lupine bloodlust possessed the two.

 "We are sons of Great Lupa and Noble Faustulus, ur-mother and ur-father of Rome.
 Followers of the new Lykaia, high priests of the Lupercal.
 Oh great and life-giving moon, bless this sacrifice on the first night of the wolf.
 To the mighty Blood God Ares and his Wolves, to you, we make a sacrifice, to you be the glory."

-When the moon fell behind the far horizon, Roscoe closed the barn doors and slept with his fellow man-beast until the dawn.
-Sunlight brought no relief for Liam.
-It did not harm or disturb the restless man-beasts.
-Instead, carnal lust filled the wolf-like creatures.
+When the moon fell behind the far horizon, Roscoe closed the barn doors and made love to his fellow man-beast until the dawn.
+Sunlight brought no relief for Liam's' captive mind.
+Instead, sunlight filled the wolf-like creatures with carnal.
 They mated with Liam's body, filling him with their mutant seed, insatiable.
 Liam begged for death, but his words were ignored.

-When the moon rose on the second night, the blood-lust returned.
-The man-beasts resumed craving Liam's body into pieces despite his moans and whimpers.
-As the moon rose to its height, the man-beasts completed the transformation into monstrous wolves, snarling and ravenous.
-Their bodies filled with hunger--hunger for blood, hunger for flesh, hunger for bone, and the ultimate feast, hunger for the brains and the life-force of the sacrifice.
+When the moon rose on the second night, the blood-lust overcame all sanity.
+The man-beasts resumed ripping and feating on Liam's body, despite his moans and whimpers.
+As the moon rose to its height, the man-beasts completely transformed into monstrous wolves, snarling and ravenous.
+Their bodies filled with hunger--hunger for blood, hunger for flesh, hunger for bone, and hunger for the ultimate feast -- the brains and the life-force of the sacrifice.
 Together, they devoured Liam's body, cracking his bones and sucking the marrow from the hollows, gnawing through his limbs, consuming his very existence.
-Hours later, they lay on the blood-smeared floor, bloated, sated, and fat, they licked Liam's blood from each other's bodies until sleep took them to realms unspoken.
+Hours later, they lay on the blood-smeared floor, bloated, sated, and fat.
+They licked Liam's blood from each other's bodies until sleep took them to realms unspoken.

 The blood-sacrifice of the Lupercalia was at an end.